Mobility of geometric constraint systems with extrusion symmetry: Symmetry-adapted mobility counts

 \subsection{Character counts for point-hyperplane frameworks}

-The symmetry-adpated counting method for analysing the rigidity of bar-joint frameworks discussed in the previous section can be extended to point-hyperplane frameworks in a straightforward fashion.
+The symmetry-adpated counting method for analysing the rigidity of bar-joint frameworks given in Theorem~\ref{thm:symcount} can be extended to point-hyperplane frameworks in a straightforward fashion.
 (See \cite{FGO} for similar counts for CAD frameworks with point group symmetry.)

 Given a point-hyperplane framework $(G,p,\ell)$, a map $\omega:E\cup V\to \mathbb{R}$ is called a \emph{self-stress} of $(G,p,\ell)$ if it is a linear dependence of the rows of the point-hyperplane rigidity matrix of $(G,p,\ell)$, i.e., if $\omega^TR(G,p,\ell)=0$.
 If $(G,p,\ell)$ does not have any non-zero self-stress, then it is said to be \emph{independent}.
 A framework $(G,p,\ell)$ is \emph{isostatic} if it is infinitesimally rigid and independent.